shantanuparabumd/PID_Control_Group6_Team2/README.md

 ### Extra Credit
 - Continuous Inntegrationa and Testing were performed using one free trail of Travis CI
-- Press this [LINK](https://app.travis-ci.com/github/sanchit2843/PID_Control) to see the Travis build
+- Press this [LINK](https://app.travis-ci.com/github/sanchit2843/PID_Control) to see the Travis CI Build

 ## Contents